pstefanou12/delphi.ai/README.rst

 The algorithm that we use for this procedure is described in the following paper `Efficient Truncated Statistics with Unknown Truncation <https://arxiv.org/abs/1908.01034>`_.

-When evaluating truncated multivariate normal distributions, the user needs to ``import`` two objects; an oracle, derived from the ``Callable`` class and the ``TruncatedMultivariateNormal`` object.
-You can read about selecting and or defining the oracle in <>.
-The ``TruncatedNormal`` module accepts a parameters dictionary that the user can define for running the SGD procedure.
+When evaluating truncated multivariate normal distributions, the user needs to ``import`` two objects; an oracle, which is a Callable that indicates whether a sample falls within the truncation set, and the ``TruncatedMultivariateNormal`` module.
+The ``TruncatedNormal`` module accepts a parameters object that the user can define for running the PSGD procedure.

+**NOTE:** when learning truncation sets, the user can not pass in a ``Parameters`` object directly into the ``TruncatedNormal`` object, because they will not be able to access the ``Parameters`` object afterwards.

 The possible arguments are:

 * ``phi`` (Callable): required argument; callable class that receives num_samples by 1 input ``torch.Tensor``, and returns a num_samples by 1 outputs a num_samples by 1 ``Tensor`` with ``(0, 1)`` representing membership in ``S`` or not.